OnArrow/recite_word/Lesson/Part 02/06/Lesson 51.md

 The list included most of the things Hugh loves: butter, potatoes, rice, beer, milk, chocolate, and sweets.

 Yesterday I paid him a visit.
-I rang the bell and was not surprised to see that Hugh was still as far as ever.
+I rang the bell and was not surprised to see that Hugh was still as fat as ever.

 He led me into his room and hurriedly hid a large parcel under his desk.
 It was obvious that he was very embarrassed.